What is an aquarium water conditioner?

 The best aquarium water conditioner for fish

 Another note: Most of these aquarium water conditioners do not even have an expiration date.
-Yes, I have even checked with SeaChem customer service.
+Yes, I have also checked with SeaChem customer service.
 They have told me Prime water conditioner will never expire.
 It means you can buy the biggest bottle available and save some money in the long run.